 3. Movement At Your Desk

 Instinctively, I think we all do some stretches at our desk when our back, neck and shoulders start to feel a little tight.
-Furniture at Work teamed up with a yoga teacher to devise some yoga inspired movements that you can do without even leaving your desk – check them out in the infographic below:
+Furniture at Work teamed up with a yoga teacher to devise some yoga inspired movements that you can do without even leaving your desk.

 They’re all super simple ways to keep moving, but sometimes you do just need to start small to create a habit and allow it to naturally become a part of your routine.